What are 2nd Party Cookies? Do they exist?

 OK, so What is Second Party Data?

 In the context of advertising, second party data implies sharing data or buying it from a “trusted partner.”
 This trusted partner collected first party data and now wants to sell or share it with you.
 An airline might be a trusted partner with a hotel.
 I know person ABC123 has purchased a flight every year in November to the same destination.
 Before next year’s flight is booked, that person might be interested in a discount for a new hotel recently built in that area.
 In many cases, there is a large agency or software vendor that can facilitate the sharing of someone’s first party data (now called 2nd party data) with another of their clients.

 In the context of large, multi-brand B2C corporations, second party data may just be a matter of sharing 1st party data from one brand with another.
 With a corporate data initiative in place, the parent company attempts to share the insights from their many visitors from one brand to get an extra lift for a new brand.
 The more popular brand collects 1st party data and then shares it for free with the other brand.
 The new brand now has additional “2nd party data” for increasing conversion rates and influencing more efficient ad spend.

 Second party data is not new and Forrester had a paper in late 2014 on the topic.
 I think the reason it’s being talked about now is that people are actually attempting to use this “2nd party data” in the real marketing world.
-The technology to distribute this data has been there, but now, with better data collection in place (and tools such as Tealium’s Universal Data Hub) it’s easier than ever to take action on this data.
+The technology to distribute this data has been there, but now, with better data collection in place (and tools such as Tealium’s Customer Data Hub) it’s easier than ever to take action on this data.